 Test an ARCore app on an AR-supported virtual device in the emulator.
 To do this, you can follow the Android Studio instructions to Run an app in the Android Emulator.

-The version of ARCore on the emulator is likely out-of-date.
+The version of Google Play Services for AR on the emulator is likely out of date.
 Follow these instructions to update it:

 Install the downloaded APK into each AVD you'd like to use: